dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md

  > ## Changes in release 0.3.0
  >
  > **PowerFlex System Details**
- > - Karavi Observability will use the same vxflexos-config Secret that is used by release 1.4 of the CSI PowerFlex Driver.
+ > - Karavi Observability will use the same vxflexos-config Secret that is used by release 1.4 of the CSI Driver for Dell EMC PowerFlex.
 If a 'default' storage system is specified, metrics will only be gathered for that system.
 If no 'default' storage system is specified, the first system in the configuration will be used.
  >
  > **Configuration Settings**
  > - Some parameters can be configured during runtime without restarting the Karavi Observability services.
 These parameters will be stored in ConfigMaps that can be updated on the Kubernetes cluster.
 This will automatically change the settings on the services.